"Everything you should know about Micro Switch"

 Consumer Electronics: Computer mice, keyboards, game controllers, etc.

-Medical Equipment: Medical devices, building automation, etc.
+Medical Equipment: Medical instruments, building automation, etc.

 IX.
-Conclusion
+Summary

 Related Recommendations